JohnHawk7/Ucode_C_Stage_1/README.md

 First Stage in dis god's forsaken place

 ## WARNING
-not all tasks is correct
+not all tasks are correct